Arizona and Michigan square off in the Final 4 - WTOP News

 BOTTOM LINE: No. 2 Arizona and No. 3 Michigan meet in the NCAA Tournament Final Four.

-Arizona’s average of 5.9 made 3-pointers per game is 2.4 fewer made shots on average than the 8.3 per game Michigan gives up.
-Michigan has shot at a 51.1% rate from the field this season, 11.9 percentage points above the 39.2% shooting opponents of Arizona have averaged.
+Arizona makes 50.3% of its shots from the field this season, which is 11.9 percentage points higher than Michigan has allowed to its opponents (38.4%).
+Michigan has shot at a 51.1% clip from the field this season, 11.9 percentage points higher than the 39.2% shooting opponents of Arizona have averaged.

-TOP PERFORMERS: Brayden Burries is averaging 16.1 points and 1.5 steals for the Wildcats.
-Koa Peat is averaging 14.8 points over the last 10 games.
+TOP PERFORMERS: Brayden Burries is shooting 50.0% and averaging 16.1 points for the Wildcats.
+Anthony Dell’Orso is averaging 1.4 made 3-pointers over the last 10 games.

-Yaxel Lendeborg is shooting 37.2% from beyond the arc with 1.7 made 3-pointers per game for the Wolverines, while averaging 15.2 points, seven rebounds and 3.3 assists.
-Aday Mara is shooting 67.4% and averaging 13.8 points over the last 10 games.
+Yaxel Lendeborg is scoring 15.2 points per game and averaging 7.0 rebounds for the Wolverines.
+Trey McKenney is averaging 1.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Wildcats: 10-0, averaging 84.6 points, 38.7 rebounds, 14.7 assists, 5.0 steals and 4.4 blocks per game while shooting 50.2% from the field.
 Their opponents have averaged 68.6 points per game.